Australian Government support

 Special Disaster Assistance Recovery Grants

 Grants of up to $50,000 for eligible small businesses for clean-up and reinstatement activities including removing debris, repairing buildings, paying additional wages to staff to assist with clean-up work, and leasing equipment or materials to get back to business.
 For more information call 1800 623 946 or visit the QRIDA website.
-Apply by 30 June 2020.
+Applications have now closed.

 Disaster Assistance Loans